Pediatric Dentistry Graduate Residency Program

 Second-year residents may receive additional community-based experiences through rotations in community-based health clinics.

 The program awards graduates with a Certificate in the Specialty of Pediatric Dentistry.
 Graduate Medical Education (GME) residents receive a competitive stipend for the duration of the certificate program.
-For 2021-2022, the first-year stipend is $59,890, the second-year stipend is $61,996 and the third-year stipend is $64,113 plus health coverage and fringe benefits.
+For 2022-2023, the first-year stipend is $59,890, and the second-year stipend is $61,996 plus health coverage and fringe benefits.
 Each July, there may be a small increase to the stipend.
 There are no tuition fees for enrollment in the Certificate program.
 Note that eligibility for a GME stipend is determined by GME policies and not by the residency program.

 A Master of Science in Oral Sciences degree is required and is integrated in the 24-month program.
 Tuition for the Master’s program is waived.
 Up to $5,250 of tuition per year is non-taxable.